 The name kind of says it all: we all exist under the same sun, right?
-We are all one…It comes as no suprise that the founders of this company, Anna Engellau and Emelie Lindgren, met in a yoga class.
+We are all one…It comes as no surprise that the founders of this company, Anna Engellau and Emelie Lindgren, met in a yoga class.
 They discovered they both had the same vision: to create high performance yoga and beachwear using sustainable practices and eco-friendly recycled materials that are easy on the planet.

 Beach culture merges with high fashion in this gorgeous swimwear, which wouldn’t be out of place in Ibiza, St Tropez, Punta del Este or any of the world’s other most stylish hotspots.
 The brand’s highly original and often hand-embroidered designs have made it one of the most recognisable names in organic-made swimwear, but La Isla has also been lauded for its use of recycled PET fabric in their creations.

 Designer Amahlia Stevens grew up on the beaches of Southern California, studied art history in London and Los Angeles, modelled swimwear, and traveled the world as a design consultant before setting out to design the perfect, luxurious bikini.
 Mission accomplished, we’d say!

 Not keen on showing too much flesh on the beach, but still want to turn heads?
-RubyMoon is the solution.
+RubyMoon swimwear is the solution.
 This sustainable brand offers vibrant, high-quality, affordable swim and activewear for women who want great design, functionality and ethics – in fact, RubyMoon helps women set up and grow businesses across the globe.

-Despite their name, this brand is no liar when it declares to love the ocean and environment, as it creates its collections by focusing on reducing the carbon footprint and ending exploitation in the workplace, by manufacturing in Australia and sourcing innovative, recycled, organic fabrics and trims.
+Despite their name, this brand is no liar when it declares to love the ocean and environment!
+It creates its collections by focusing on reducing the carbon footprint and ending exploitation in the workplace, by manufacturing in Australia and sourcing innovative, recycled, organic fabrics and trims.

-16. Arty: Auria
+11. Arty: Auria

 Creative cuts and prints define Auria, a swimwear brand we think would appeal to the woman who appreciates or creates art.
 Designed and developed in London and made in England from new generation recycled fabrics made from discarded fishing nets and other waste, it comes as no surprise that Auria’s innovative styles have shown at London Fashion Week for the past 3 years.

-18. Beach Babe: Koru
+13. Beach Babe: Koru